wh-alice/mig_visualstudio/vs/misc/how-to--create-a-.vsct-file-from-an-existing-.cto-file.md

 ---
-title: "How to: Create a .Vsct File from an Existing .Cto File | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Create a .Vsct File from an Existing .Cto File" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"